 In December 2020, we acquired ExtenData, and we continue to integrate the ExtenData business into our financial reporting controls and procedures and internal control over financial reporting.
-We are currently in the process of migrating the information technology and data of ExtenData into our information technology infrastructure.
-While we have made significant progress in the migration, we anticipate the transition and migration efforts to occur throughout the remainder of 2021.
+We have migrated a significant portion of the information technology and data of ExtenData into our information technology infrastructure.
+While we have made significant progress in the migration, we anticipate the transition and migration efforts to occur throughout the remainder of 2021 and into 2022 as we continue to enhance and refine our processes.